 Having time and attendance in the same system as payroll can lead to more efficient payroll processes, more accurate data, and faster reporting.
 Most importantly, the right technology can help you manage your compliance requirements through a single user experience to help reduce the risk associated with payroll activities across your global workforce.

 Risk without central governance

 The Ever Given ship stuck in the Suez Canal triggered global headlines and drew attention to the potential negative impact of operating without a central governance model.
 Read about the operational risks of legacy global payroll solutions for multinational organizations.

 Learn how the global paint company Sherwin-Williams has reduced its payroll error rate with their global data all in one place.

 Chapter 3: Improving efficiency across the board

-Organisations are focused on doing more with less and being efficient in every aspect of their business.
-In a fast-paced, digital world, more organisations are focused on reducing the time spent on manual work and devoting more resources towards strategic work that can give their businesses a competitive edge.
+Organizations are focused on doing more with less and being efficient in every aspect of their business.
+In a fast-paced, digital world, more organizations are focused on reducing the time spent on manual work and devoting more resources towards strategic work that can give their businesses a competitive edge.
 In fact, 27% of Future of Payroll Survey respondents say inefficient processes are one of their biggest payroll pain points.
 This can make it challenging to accurately calculate the true costs of your global workforce.